AdamCSmithh/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    ${name} is the closure because it's grabbing data from the parent function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?
+    "newRoll" is only available to it's immediate function because you can't send data back up.

 ### Task 3 - Stretch Goals